P-p-H-d/c-stl-comparison/README.md

 ## macro: Everything is a macro

-Macros are used to access structures in a generic way (using known named fields of a structure — typically size, capacity, etc.).
+Macros are expanded in the user code and used to access structures in a generic way (using known named fields of a structure — typically size, capacity, etc.).
 The macro is fully always expanded in the user code.
 From a user point of view, this can create subtle bugs in the use of the library (as everything is done through macro expansion in the user defined code) and hard to understand warnings.
 This can be mitigated using proper macros expansion and type checking, but it increases the complexity of the solution.
 This can generates fully efficient code.
 From a library developer point of view, this can be quite limiting in what you can offer.

 Pros: